thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 }
 ```

-The `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP filetransfer).
+The `c8y_configuration_plugin` make use of the HTTP file transfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP file transfer).

 Whenever the `c8y_configuration_plugin` receivces that MQTT message it stores all contained information to a child-specific TOML file in `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml`.
 When the file already exists it will be replaced with the new content.
 The format of that TOML file is according to section [Configuration](#configuration) above.
 Each individual child's TOML file is stored in a subfolder, where the subfolder name is the `childid`.